 Villa Hylas (Koilada)

-If you fancy treating yourself check out Villa Hylas , a luxury bed and breakfast in Koilada, a little fishing village just a 10-minute drive up the road from Ermioni.
-This beautiful adults-only B&B is set amongst olive groves with mountain views.
+If you fancy treating yourself check out Villa Hylas in Koilada, a little fishing village just a 10-minute drive up the road from Ermioni.
+This beautiful luxury adults-only bed and breakfast is set amongst olive groves, and surrounded by mountain views.

-It has gorgeous fully equipped air-conditioned suites with excellent WiFi, a seasonal swimming pool, garden, outdoor terrace and honesty bar.
-A delicious breakfast is served each day, and the best bit, you’ll get to enjoy the amazing hospitality of our warm and welcoming friends Jolanda and Peter.
+A delicious breakfast included in the room price is served each morning; and the best bit, you’ll get to enjoy the amazing hospitality of our warm and welcoming friends Jolanda and Peter.

 How to Get to Ermioni